-My Choice Software is an online marketplace and comparison site that provides discounted prices on Microsoft’s most popular software suites as well as antivirus software.
+My Choice Software is an online marketplace and comparison website that provides discounted prices on Microsoft’s most popular productivity software suites as well as antivirus software.

-The company’s selling point is that its prices for Microsoft’s sought-after software suites are considerably lower than Microsoft’s own site, which My Choice Software does by buying Microsoft’s products in bulk.
+The company’s selling point is that its prices for Microsoft’s sought-after software are considerably lower than Microsoft’s own site, which My Choice Software does by buying products in bulk.

 Many sites like this can seem too good to be true.
-We’ve researched and examined the company and will present our analysis of it in this review to help you decide if this is right option for you.
+We’ve examined this company and will present our analysis of it in this review to help you decide if this is right option for you.

 At the time of publishing, the site offered the following Microsoft software: